Minecraftiscewl/Faithful32/README.md

 1) Download the latest pack from this site. http://www.magnificentbastards.net/faithful/

-2) Run Minecraft, select "Options...", select "Texture Packs", select "Open texture pack folder".
+2) Run Minecraft, select "Options...", select "Resource Packs", select "Open resource pack folder".

 3) Drag and drop the zip file into the texture pack folder.